Ask a doctor about a prescription for ITRACONAZOLE CINFA 100 mg CAPSULES

 Consult your doctor or pharmacist before using any medicine.

-If you are breastfeeding, consult your doctor before taking itraconazole, as small amounts of the medicine may appear in milk.
+If you are breastfeeding, consult your doctor before taking itraconazole, as small amounts of the medicine may appear in breast milk.

-Driving and operating machinery
+Driving and using machines

-itraconazole cinfa contains saccharose
+itraconazole cinfa contains sucrose

 Remember to take your medication.